minmaw/minmaw/README.md

 ### Hi there, I'm MinnMawOo 👋

-- 🔭 I’m currently working on javascript full stack web development!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other javascript developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 Goals: Contribute more to Open Source projects
 - 📫 How to reach me: minmawoo@ucsm.edu.mm
 - ⚡ Fun fact: I'm moving slowly.